PepperDash/epi-purelinkav-swicther/README.md

 ## Disclaimer

 This was my first EPI which was built and tested on the bench with a Pure-Link Media Axis-20 (20x20) switcher using TCP/IP as the control method.
 This EPI was only designed for TCP/IP Crestron integration (RS-232/serial control not tested nor suggested).
-The EPI handles two forms of API calls using the configuration 'Model' object detailed below.
-See details below regarding development environment.
+The EPI handles two forms of API calls using the configuration 'Model' object detailed below. **The SIMPL Windows bridge analog video and audio request signals must use the value of '999' to trigger a route to clear as the value of 0 is not evaluated.** See details below regarding development environment.

 ## Installation